-Check to be sure your file is in the correct place it (should be in the Word Files folder).
+Check to be sure your file is in the correct place it (should be in the Word Files folder of the CI 1871 folder).

 - 2. Close the folder you just opened. - 3.
-Tap the Esc key to close Backstage view and return to normal view. - h.
+Tap the Esc key to close Backstage view and return to normal view. - d.
 Save HW01-1 HWID Practice Save Done, quit Word, and close all windows.
 Rather than paper copy, you are going to submit your output to Canvas for grading.
-Instructions showing how to do this are on page SG33.
+Instructions showing how to do this are on page SG30.
 Don't do it now.